solana-foundation/solana-improvement-documents/proposals/0185-vote-account-v4.md

 ## New Terminology

-- Block Fees Collector: The account used to collect commissioned block fees for validators.
+- Block Rewards Collector: The account used to collect commissioned block rewards for validators.
 Previously collected by default into the validator identity account.

-- Block Tips Collector: The account used to collect commissioned block tips for validators.
-Previously configured by a Jito CLI parameter.

 - Inflation Rewards Collector: The account used to collect commissioned inflation rewards for validators.
 Previously collected by default into the vote account.

-- Block Fees Commission: The commission rate that determines how much of block base fee and priority fee revenue is collected by the validator before distributing remaining funds to stake delegators.
-Previously 100% of block fees were distributed to the validator identity account.
+- Block Rewards Commission: The commission rate that determines how much of block base fee and priority fee revenue is collected by the validator before distributing remaining funds to stake delegators.
+Previously 100% of block rewards were distributed to the validator identity account.

-- Block Tips Commission: The commission rate that determines how much of block tip revenue is collected by the validator before distributing remaining funds to stake delegators.
-Previously configured by a Jito CLI parameter.

 - Inflation Rewards Commission: The commission rate that determines how much of stake inflation rewards are collected by the validator before distributing the